ckan/ckan/doc/maintaining/installing/install-from-package.rst

     sudo apt install -y libpq5 redis-server nginx supervisor

-   .. note:: If you want to install CKAN on Ubuntu 20.04 running on Python 2 for backwards compatibility, you need to also install the Python 2 libraries:
+   .. note:: If you want to install CKAN 2.9 running on Python 2 for backwards compatibility, you need to also install the Python 2 libraries:

     .. parsed-literal::

+       # On Ubuntu 18.04
        sudo apt install python2 libpython2.7

+       # On Ubuntu 20.04
+       sudo apt install libpython2.7

 #.
 Download the CKAN package: